Features

 The .xz file format is a container format for compressed streams.
 There are no archiving capabilities, that is, the .xz format can hold only a single file just like the .gz and .bz2 file formats used by gzip and bzip2, respectively.

-Once a new filter or integrity check has been added to the .xz file format specification, it won't be removed.
-This ensures that all .xz files that use only the filters defined in the .xz file format specification can always be decompressed in future.
+Once a new filter or integrity check has been added to the .xz file format specification, it won’t be removed.
+This is to ensure that all .xz files, that use only the filters defined in the .xz file format specification, can always be decompressed in the future.

 New filters, integrity checks, or other additions to the .xz file format are unlikely to occur very often.
 New filters are only added to the official list when they are clearly useful.

-The latest version of the official .xz file format specification is available in plain text form here.
+The latest version of the specification is available in plain text form at https://tukaani.org/xz/xz-file-format.txt.

 Specific versions of the specification: